Zyten/gates-hrms/README.md

 ***
 ### Synopsis

-Simple mini-project with Laravel 5.2 built as the final assessment for my internship at GATES.
+Simple mini-project with Laravel 5.2 built during the final assessment for my internship at GATES.
 It is basically a CRUD app that meets the minimal use case for a Human Resource Management System specified by the representative from MDEC with some fluff here and there to make it more interesting.

 ### How to use
+><small>See [DEV-LINUX.md](DEV-LINUX.md) for the self-reminder notes I made when testing this on my Linux box.</small>

 There are actually two different (and decoupled) projects in this repository.
 A placeholder portal site and the backend HRMS system.
 The portal site is merely